Pathwise stability of likelihood estimators for diffusions via rough paths: Misspecification of the noise

 \section{Misspecification of the noise}

-In this section we investigate the behavior of the MLE under misspecification of the noise $W$ in the sense that we suppose that the true model has a driving process with non-trivial dependence structure in time.
-In fact, for the sake of argument, we shall consider \eqref{sde} with fractional Brownian noise.
-For further simplicity assume $\Sigma \equiv I$ so that the dynamics are
+In this section, we investigate the behavior of the MLE under misspecification of the noise $W$ in the sense that we suppose that the true model has a driving process with nontrivial dependence structure in time.
+For the sake of argument, we shall consider \eqref{sde} with fractional Brownian noise.
+Fractional noise was first used in stochastic modeling by Mandelbrot and van Nees in their seminal paper \cite{Mandelbrot} and is now heavily used in such diverse fields as the study of turbulence or mathematical finance, see, for example, \cite{Shao,Cetal}.